 - How to apply best practices

-See below for essential solutions and helpful resources to help your employees practice safe lockout/
+See below for essential solutions and helpful resources to help your employees practice safe lockout/tagout.

 Train authorized, affected and other employees with programs in a variety of formats.

-Browse hundreds of NEW lockout tags plus accident prevention tags.
+Browse hundreds of lockout tags as well as accident prevention tags.

-tagout safety messages visible for your employees.
-NEW products!
+Make lock out and tag out safety messages visible for your employees.

 Ongoing on-site guidance and resources for improving workplace compliance.